DevCloudFE/ng-devui/devui/tree/doc/api-en.md

 `transferToTreeNode(originNode, parentId = undefined,treeNodeChildrenKey?,treeNodeIdKey?,checkboxDisabledKey?,selectDisabledKey?,toggleDisabledKey?,treeNodeTitleKey?)`: Transfer origin node data to the structure of the tree needed .

+`toggleAllNodes(toggle:boolean = true)`: If toggle is true, all nodes are expanded.
+If toggle is false, all nodes are collapsed.

 ```

 ### Customizing a Template